 Seven acres of estate vines perch on the front of the 203-acre Lichen Estate in the Anderson Valley Appellation.
-Prepared in 2007 and planted in 2008 on meter-by-meter spacing, the vineyard comprises 75% Pinot Noir and 25% Pinot Gris vines on 15% to 35% southeast-facing slopes.
-Farmed 100% organically.
-Six blocks and four clones of Pinot Noir (Martini, Wadenswil, Pommard, & 667) on three rootstocks (101-14, 420A, and 161-49).
-Two blocks of Pinot Gris (148 & 152) on two rootstocks (161-49 and SO4).
+Prepared in 2007 and planted in 2008, the vineyard comprises 75% Pinot noir and 25% Pinot gris vines.
+Farmed 100% organically from the outset.
+Six blocks and four clones of Pinot noir (Martini, Wadenswil, Pommard, & 667) on three rootstocks (101-14, 420A, and 161-49).
+Two blocks of Pinot gris (148 & 152) on two rootstocks (161-49 and SO4).
 2013 average yield: 1.36 pounds per vine.

 We looked to Old World experience and farming tips when planting.
-We opted for the same high-density, meter-by-meter spacing used in Burgundy and Champagne for their very best “Grand Cru” vineyards.
-We figured 2000 years as farmers of Pinot Noir taught them a little something about how to grow the highest quality fruit.
+We opted for the same high-density, meter-by-meter spacing used in Burgundy and Champagne for their very best Grand Cru vineyards.
 It meant planting four times more vines per acre than most vineyards around here, a whopping 30,000 vines in just over seven acres.
-The vineyard climbs up 15% to 35% slopes overlooking highway 128, facing South by Southeast to capture the sun.
+The vineyard climbs up 15% to 35% slopes overlooking Highway 128, facing South by Southeast to capture the sun.

 The soils are primarily of the Wolfey-Bearwallow complex: sandstone-derived, well drained, and have a moderate available water capacity.
 The topsoil is loamy but shallow, with 10-40 inches until hitting the restrictive feature (bedrock) below.